Why I'm worried about the chickens of our neighbors

 By Elson T. Elizaga, February 26, 2020.
 The mixed metaphor has been deleted in this online version.
 Published in Mindanao Gold Star Daily.

 Ten years before Gloria Macapagal Arroyo put on a neck brace to avail of the benefits of hospital arrest, she signed a useless document called "The Ecological Management Act of 2000."
-The purpose of this law was grand and heartwarming as usual: "to ensure the protection of public health and environment".
+The purpose of this law was grand and heartwarming as usual: "to ensure the protection of public health and environment."
 She signed it on January 27, 2001.
-That is 19 years ago, enough time for woman to give birth to 19 children—in theory—including triplets.
+That is 19 years ago, enough time for a woman to give birth to 19 children — in theory

 Well-meaning, law-abiding neighbors believe that by burning garbage we succeed in removing them from our village, but we non-scientists are mistaken.
 What happens is chemistry and fire magic.
 Solid transforms into poison gas that penetrates our bodies, including our brains.